Skynetjosh98/alx-low_level_programming/0x00-hello_world/README.md

-a sript that runs a c file through the preprossesor and save it to another file
+a script that compiles a  c file but doesnt link